DominyGallo/Social-Media-Analysis-2025/README.md

 #### "Water"
 ![water](https://github.com/user-attachments/assets/6672bbe5-cb4f-4043-aa28-296a66fd6490)

 Finally, we observe a strip of land in Central Asia, the Middle East, and Africa for whom “water” is a primary concern.
-Arid states such as Iraq and Saudi Arabia demonstrate particularly high frequency for the term.
+Arid states such as Jordan, Iraq, and Saudi Arabia demonstrate particularly high frequency for the term.

 ### Regression Analysis